-When you consume hemp-based products for health purposes, you should become familiar about bioavailability.
+If you want to consume hemp-based products for health, you should become familiar with bioavailability.

 What does bioavailability mean?

 Bioavailability refers to how well a product works within the body.
 Specifically, it refers to the portion of a substance that is available to the target body tissue after administration.
 For example, an intravenous dose of medicine is considered 100% bioavailable because it is injected directly into the bloodstream.
 When medicine or other substances are administered in other methods, such as in pill form, they are less bioavailable.

 I frequently get asked how much CBD a consumer should take.
 It’s a complicated question to answer because it depends on several factors.
 For example, our CBD oil comes in a variety of concentrations.
 We have six different strengths under our brand alone!
 But how much CBD the body actually uses isn’t strictly determined by how much you are taking.
 This is when bioavailability comes into play.